Johnstx/DevOps_Projects/Project_9/Project9.md

 Here is how the updated architecture will look like upon competition of this project:
 ![Alt text](images/add_jenkins.png)

-This project will tulize same infrastructures as project 8 as its  a continuation (new concept here being the automation).
+This project will utilize same infrastructures as project 8 as its  a continuation (new concept here being the automation).
 Only a new "Jenkins" instance is introduced.

 ### STEP 1 - Install Jenkins server